RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control: EXPERIMENTAL RESULTS

 \subsection{ESDF reconstruction}

-We compare our method with COLMAP~\cite{schoenberger2016cvpr:sfm,schoenberger2016eccv:mvs}, iSDF~\cite{ortiz2022rss:isdf}, and Voxblox~\cite{oleynikova2017iros:voxblox}. iSDF takes as input a set of posed depth images, from which it learns a neural representation of the scene as a Euclidean full SDF that can be queried at any 3D point.
+We compare our method with three leading techniques: the multi-view reconstruction method in COLMAP~\cite{schoenberger2016cvpr:sfm,schoenberger2016eccv:mvs}, iSDF~\cite{ortiz2022rss:isdf}, and Voxblox~\cite{oleynikova2017iros:voxblox}. iSDF takes as input a set of posed depth images, from which it learns a neural representation of the scene as a Euclidean full SDF that can be queried at any 3D point.
 COLMAP not only computes the camera poses via structure-from-motion, but it also produces a 3D point cloud representation of the scene via multi-view stereo at discrete feature locations.
 From this point cloud, a mesh is generated via Poisson surface reconstruction.
-Voxblox also receives posed depth images and build the Euclidean full SDF incrementally, but it stores SDF on voxels rather than a network representation.
-We keep the training time of our method to be around 1min to make it real-time.
-We also control the running time of other baselines by changing the hyperparameter like resolution to be similar or greater than ours for a fair comparison: 78s for COLMAP, 20min for iSDF and 1.5min for Voxblox.
+Voxblox also receives posed depth images and build the Euclidean full SDF incrementally, but it stores SDF on voxels rather than using a network representation.
+For fair comparison, we increased the voxel resolution of Voxblox to 0.5~cm, we ran COLMAP with three different image resolutions (by downsampling the horizontal dimension to 250, 500, and 1000 pixels), and we ran our method with four different iteration lengths (1k, 2k, 4k, and 8k).
+On a PC with NVIDIA GeForce RTX 3090 GPU, the resulting runtimes were 72~s for our method (with 8k iterations), 78~s for COLMAP (with small image resolution), 90~s for Voxblox, and 20~min for iSDF.
+(All runtimes exclude the structure-from-motion part of COLMAP that estimates camera poses, which is costly.)

 Figs.~\ref{fig:zerolevelmesh} and \ref{fig:closeup} show the 3D reconstruction of the three scenes by our method and the three baselines.
+(We used 8k iterations for our method, and small image resolution for COLMAP.)
 Our method more accurately captures the shape of the objects than the baselines.
-A 2D horizontal slice through the resulting SDF is shown in Fig.~\ref{fig:sdfslice} for each scene and method.
-Again, the fidelity of our reconstruction is immediately apparent.
+A 2D horizontal slice through the resulting SDF is shown in Fig.~\ref{fig:sdfslice} for each scene and method, which again reveals the fidelity of our reconstruction.